In today’s rapidly shifting strategic marketing and public relations landscape, being willing to change is only one part of the equation.

 in North Shore magazine

 I realize that with advertising, repetition is vital, so I don’t in any way fault the magazine (which has recently been assimilated into the burgeoning Make It Better empire).
 Besides, I made other grassroots marketing efforts to get the service off the ground.

-Despite my grand ambitions, Your Front Page has attracted a mere three clients in the past five years.
+Despite my grand ambitions, Your Front Page (now known as Spotlight Tribute) has attracted a mere three clients in the past five years.
 And while enthusiastic responses to the pieces have been gratifying, it’s obvious that on a commercial level, my blueprint of how I’d shift from journalism has been a resounding flop.

 Fortunately, I wasn’t hung up on the exact nature of my value to the marketplace.
 As a result, YFP’s failure has opened the door to the success of what has become Inside Edge PR.